Belagir/lisilisk/README.md

 ### Quads

 The parser for obj files should be able to deal with faces made of more than 3 vertices.

+### Textures flags and Geometry flags

+The user should be able to choose how textures are filtered / clipped and how faces are culled.